-unused rooms in the house, so it's best to start your packing here first.
-However, it also contains some of your most elegant and treasured furniture and possessions--such as china.
-Packing your dining room table and chairs is probably the simplest part of the process, but still must be done with care to ensure they don't become scratched or damaged during transport.
-This informative guide will instruct you how to best pack your dining room set for a safe and unblemished arrival.
+Your dining room is one of the most unused rooms in the house, which makes it a great place to start your packing process.
+However, it also contains some of your most elegant and treasured furniture and possessions, such as china.
+Packing your dining room table and chairs is probably the simplest part of the process but still must be done with care to ensure they don't get scratched or damaged during transport.
+Here are some tips on how to pack and wrap your dining set securely so it can get to your new home unscathed.

-Protect it from scratches
+Protect your dining room set from scratches

-Loading the truck
+Loading the dining room set onto the truck

 - Move carefully around corners and through doorways.
 You may have to reposition the table as you move to get through tight or awkward spaces.